Bharat2310/sih-2026/README.md

 ## 13. Future Scope

-- Update the ZOH sample rate (currently 200 kHz) to at least 1.25 MHz+ to properly support the 500 kHz band without Nyquist violation
+- **Higher-Rate ZOH:** Increase the ZOH sample rate from 200 kHz to ≥1.25 MHz to support the 500 kHz operating band without Nyquist violation
-- Confirm actual depth threshold values with the analog/hardware team (currently placeholder midpoints: 2.5 m / 17.5 m / 30 m)
 - **Ping-Pong Buffering:** Dual-buffer DMA scheme so the CPU synthesizes the next 100-sample frame while DMA transmits the current one, minimizing CPU active time with zero inter-frame latency/jitter (trade-off: doubles RAM footprint).
 Planned refinement: hardware-level automatic buffer-pointer swap on DMA interrupt.
+- **Fixed-Point DSP:** Replace floating-point calculations with Q15 arithmetic and SRAM lookup tables for faster, low-overhead waveform generation.
 - **ADC Hysteresis & Deadbanding (EMA filtering):** Smooths turbidity/temperature ADC reads so the system reacts to real environmental trends instead of chattering between modes around hard thresholds (e.g. 2.4V turbidity), at the cost of slight reaction lag.
 Planned refinement: bit-shifting EMA calculations instead of division to remove CPU overhead.
-- Dynamic Voltage Scaling (DVS) via a digitally controlled DC-DC boost converter for extended battery life (~40% projected improvement)
-- Migrate MCP4725 I2C DAC output to DMA + hardware-timer-driven streaming to remove I2C speed bottlenecks at high frequencies
-- Integrate the adaptive chirp signal into the full power-delivery Simscape model (buck converter reference input)
+- **Dynamic Voltage Scaling:** Dynamically adjust the amplifier supply from approximately 9 V to 24 V according to environmental conditions, with up to 40% projected battery-life improvement.
+- **High-Slew Analog Drive:** Use high-slew-rate op-amps with appropriate windowing to reliably support phase-coded waveforms such as Barker-13.